toBeTheLight/node-zookeeper-issue/README.md

 * Change the total number in init-data.js.
 * Change the length of the node path character.

-With the number of child nodes increasing, the number of errors increases.
+With the increasing of child nodes's count or the increasing of node path character length, the number of empty response increases.

 # Conclusion